dbashford/mimosa-bower/README.md

 ### Auto-Install

-Mimosa will also watch the `bower.json` for changes while running `mimosa watch`.
+mimosa-bower will also watch the `bower.json` for changes while running `mimosa watch`.
 If any changes occur, mimosa-bower will immediately kick off a new install of your Bower managed assets.

 This can be turned off by setting `bower.watch` to `false`.